 Raw Food, Bloat & Dane Health

-We also support the use of well-formulated prey-model raw diets, only for owners who are working with a veterinarian or veterinary nutritionist and that are diligent about research, food sourcing, and balanced nutrition.
+We also support the use of well-formulated raw diets, only for owners who are working with a veterinarian or veterinary nutritionist and that are diligent about research, food sourcing, and balanced nutrition.

 As a matter of fact, because fresh foods may lower the risk of bloat, and because kibble only diets have been shown in studies to increase bloat risk, we encourage Dane owners to feed a percentage of balanced raw diet and healthy fresh foods as toppers.